Advisor: Matt Auger

 Advisor: Rob Wheeler

-The Oliver Ames Marching Band is an award-winning competitive marching unit consisting of a Horn-line, Colorguard and Percussion Section all working together to form the Marching Band.
+The Oliver Ames Marching Band is an award-winning competitive marching unit consisting of a Horn- line, Colorguard and Percussion Section all working together to form the Marching Band.
 The group rehearses a minimum of 12 hours per week and competes on the weekends from the end of September through November.
 Rehearsals begin in mid-August and the group performs in all town parades and civic functions.
 All are welcome and no experience is necessary.
-Sign up for the group happen in March/April for the following fall.
+Students interested in participating are welcome to come to the spring open house rehearsals beginning in April.

 Advisors: Kerri Murphy and Bonnie Porter-Meglio